 And Three Billboards suddenly felt like it was just doing that.
 Too prescriptive, it felt like I was being played by a master puppeteer – a rough landing in Huxley’s “Brave New World” of feelies – where films aren’t just experienced visually and aurally but also through touch.
 A world where nothing is left to the imagination (that could be dangerous), and where audiences are led to experience strictly prescribed feelings.

 So, for me, Three Billboards lost its footing when the wide range of issues it introduced and the emotions it sought to elicit, took over from the story it was telling.

 It felt like those making the film, in realising that it could be a masterpiece, didn’t just continue driving the narrative forward but got distracted by their own brilliance.
 Checking in with their egos, they were stoked by what they saw in a “Hey, this is really good, this has potential – maybe those three billboards can say oscar, Oscar, OSCAR,” sort of way.

 Losing focus on what matters

-It reminded me that there’s a thin line between manipulation and resonance.
+There’s a thin line between resonance and manipulation.